juho05/physics-sandbox/README.md

 ### Change settings

-You can change the size and scale of the world and other values like the target frame count per second in `Simulation.java`.
+You can change the size and scale of the world and other values like the target frame count per second or physics update count per frame in `Simulation.java`.

 ## License